djsutherland/mlss-testing/README-setup.md

 ### Colab

 This notebook is [available on Google Colab](https://colab.research.google.com/github/dougalsutherland/mlss-testing/blob/built/testing.ipynb).
 You don't have to set anything up yourself and it runs on cloud resources, so this is probably the easiest option if you trust that your network connection is going to be reasonably reliable.
 Make a copy to your own Google Drive to save your progress, and to use a GPU, click Runtime -> Change runtime type -> Hardware accelerator -> GPU.
+Everything you need is already installed on Colab; use a Python 3 notebook.

 ### Local setup

 Run `check_imports.py` to see if everything you need is installed and downloaded.
 If that works, you're set; otherwise, read on.

-### Files
+#### Files
 There are a few Python files and some data files in the repository.
 By far the easiest thing to do is just put them all in the same directory:

 ```